Information for residents and business

 Walking

 Access for people walking around vantage points will be restructured.
-There will be checkpoints throughout the city centre for local residents, event ticket holders and authorised employees.
+There will be checkpoints throughout the city centre for residents, event ticket holders and authorised employees.
 Road closures may affect access to buildings for residents and businesses.

 Public transport changes